 The grantee will receive payment 6-8 weeks from the date of receipt of the fully executed agreement.
+Learn more about MSAC payment processes here.

 To receive grant payments via direct deposit, please follow the instructions and complete the required forms from the Comptroller of Maryland.